Nivanglus/Epsilon-Rules/Rules.md

 1. Deployable Health - HP Must be limited to 50 as a general standard.
 There are specific cases below that can stray from this rule.
     - Walls are permitted up to a maximum HP of 100.
 Exceeding this requires a user to be standing nearby to complete building.
     - Interceptors should not exceed an HP of 25.
 They already block explosives, making them an irritant to shoot as well is super lame.
-    - Breaches when permitted should never be over 25 HP Inverse LBA.
+    - Breaches when/if permitted should never be over 25 HP Inverse LBA.
     - "Engineering Kit" Generators are permitted to have a maximum of 250 HP.

 2. Deployable Limits - Deployables are limited to 2 of each type per person.
 Interceptors are restricted to 1 per person due to the strength of them.